 In recent years, several U.S. marine species have been subject to surprising die-off events, such as the Alaska snow crab population crash (Szuwalski et al. 2023), the sea star wasting disease (Hamilton et al. 2021), and the manatee unusual mortality event.
-Other resources such as Alaska salmon are demonstrating nonstationary relationships to environmental forcing (Litzow et al. 2019).
+Other resources, such as Alaska salmon, are demonstrating nonstationary relationships to environmental forcing (Litzow et al. 2019).
 NOAA Fisheries must research past "black swan" events for their causes, and must develop methods for identifying the ecosystem conditions that give rise to surprising die-offs or other ecological shifts.
-NOAA Fisheries will also identify potential improvements in existing regulatory responses to rapid within-year changes in managed species population.
+NOAA Fisheries will also identify potential improvements in existing regulatory responses to rapid within-year changes in managed species populations.

-Using the CVAs and risk assessments from Goal 3.a, NOAA Fisheries work under Goal 3.b to evaluate the effectiveness of management programs to support our most vulnerable species, habitats, and communities into the future.
+Using the CVAs and risk assessments from Goal 3.a, NOAA Fisheries will work under Goal 3.b to evaluate the effectiveness of management programs to support our most vulnerable species, habitats, and communities into the future.
 NOAA Fisheries will identify those habitats most vulnerable to the potential combined effects of climate change and human development, and will identify habitats most in need of interventions to support those vulnerable species most at risk.
 NOAA Fisheries will improve its identification of fishing communities most vulnerable to shifts in the availability of fisheries target species, and support more rapid recovery of species of cultural significance to indigenous and remote human communities.
+NOAA Fisheries will also share its findings with its management partners, other agencies, and the public, so that this information may help others better understand the cumulative effects of human activities and management programs on the environment and communities.